-An application for approval of a PIM shall include the evidence of such compliance, as well as a proper justification for the limited scope of the model.
-In particular, it shall explain how the capital requirement resulting from the PIM reflects more appropriately the risk profile of the IAIG.
+An application for approval of a PIM includes the evidence of such compliance, as well as a proper justification for the limited scope of the model.

+The IAIG explains how the capital requirement resulting from the PIM reflects more appropriately the risk profile of the IAIG.

-In case the model is partial in terms of business coverage, the explanation provided shall specify the reasons for excluding certain business from the internal model and demonstrate that the overall risks to which the group is exposed are not underestimated by using a partial internal model.
+In case the model is partial in terms of business coverage, the explanation provided specifies the reasons for excluding certain business from the internal model and demonstrate that the overall risks to which the group is exposed are not underestimated by using a partial internal model (eg cherry-picking).

-When assessing an application for the use of a PIM, The GWS shall consider at least the following:
+When assessing an application for the use of a PIM, the GWS considers at least the following: